stratosphereips/StratosphereTestingFramework/README.md

 - Since the notes are stored as MarkDown text, it is nice to have some markdown support in your editor.
 In vi you can have nice colors and shortcuts.
 - You can limit the amount of flows to show with the command _connections -F_ so large connections can be visualized better.
 - You can list the notes for only the current capture, using filters.
+- It assigns an auto note when putting a label.

 ### Bugs
 - For bug reports please fill an issue on the [github page](https://github.com/stratosphereips/StratosphereTestingFramework/issues)